Host an international workcamp

 Hosting an international workcamp in your community

-In an international workcamp, 10 to 15 young adults are involved in a non-profit project for two to three weeks.
-For the volunteers, workcamps are an opportunity to get to know other cultures, volunteer abroad and make new friends.
+International Workcamps host 8 to 16 young adults who engage themselves in a non-profit project for two to three weeks.
+For the volunteers, Workcamps are an opportunity to get to know people from other cultures, learn new languages, support a meaningful project abroad, and make friends.

 What kind of work projects are suitable?

-Basically, all non-profit tasks are suitable, as long as they can be implemented by motivated lay people with appropriate guidance.
+Basically, all non-profit tasks are suitable as long as they can be implemented by motivated laypersons that receive appropriate guidance.
 This includes, for example, projects in the following areas:

-Environmental and nature protection: landscape maintenance or forest work, e.g. Planting, water purification, stream restoration, new construction and maintenance of hiking trails or educational trails
+• Climate- and nature protection: Landscape maintenance or forest work, habitat care, rewetting, planting, water purification, stream restoration, new construction and maintenance of hiking trails or educational trails

-(Cultural) historical projects: help with archaeological excavations, restoration of listed buildings, work in the area of memorials, open-air museums
+• (Cultural) historical projects: Help with archaeological excavations, restoration of listed buildings, work in the area of memorials, construct open-air museums

-Social and educational projects: participation in children's holiday games / children's play cities, support or leisure activities for people with disadvantages or for older people
+• Social and educational projects: Participation in children's holiday activities, children's play cities, support leisure activities for people with disadvantages or for older people

 Conditions for Local Hosts